-The principles and practices stated below are designed to fully support CETAF members' operations as taxonomic collection-holding and non-commercial biological research institutions in complying with Access and Benefit Sharing (ABS) legal and ethical requirements1.
-The documents (i) outline the Code of Conduct governing principles under which collections are managed and collection-based research conducted in CETAF member institutions; (ii) provide details of best practices to ensure implementation of those principles, and guidance on ABS-relevant actions to be taken by institutions and individuals in common workflows (Best Practices, Annex 1); (iii) provide a selection of tools and check lists to support the advice given (Practical Guidance, Annex 5).
+laid down in the UK ABS legislation.
+These documents (i) outline the Code of Conduct governing principles under which collections are managed and collection-based research conducted in CETAF member institutions in the UK; (ii) provide details of best practices to ensure implementation of those principles, and guidance on ABS-relevant actions to be taken by institutions and individuals in common workflows (Best Practices for the UK, Annex 1); (iii) provide a selection of tools and check lists to support the advice given (Practical Guidance, Annex 5).

-The CETAF Code of Conduct was developed by CETAF's Legislations and Regulations Liaison Group.
-They drew on their understanding of the processes and practices of their institutions, their understanding of the Nagoya Protocol and its implications, and a wide range of existing Codes of Conduct and Best practice documents, including particularly the Principles on Access to Genetic Resources and Benefit-Sharing for Botanic Gardens2, the Swiss Academy of Sciences model Agreement on Access and Benefit Sharing for Non-Commercial Research3, and the Code of Conduct of the International Plant Exchange Network (IPEN)4.
+The CETAF Code of Conduct for the UK was developed by CETAF's Legislations and Regulations Liaison Group, with input from UK stakeholders.
+The compilers drew on their understanding of the processes and practices of their institutions, their understanding of the Nagoya Protocol and its implications, and a wide range of existing Codes of Conduct and Best practice documents, including particularly the Principles on Access to Genetic Resources and Benefit-Sharing for Botanic Gardens4, the Swiss Academy of Sciences model Agreement on Access and Benefit Sharing for Non-Commercial Research5, and the Code of Conduct of the International Plant Exchange Network (IPEN)6.